16th Annual Meeting – Field Visits

 • Artisanal and semi-industrial transformation processes

-Regarding the production of value-added products, among which the following stand out:
+The production of value-added products, among which the following stand out:

 • Panela honey